-Under the regulations, fire and rescue services must take steps to prevent or reduce environmental damage.
-They must notify the appropriate regulator of:
+Under the following regulations, fire and rescue services must take steps to prevent or reduce environmental damage:

-- Serious long-term damage to ground or surface water (that results in a decline in water status under the Water Framework Directive)
+- Serious long-term damage to ground or surface water that results in a decline in water status under:

 - Contamination of land by substances or organisms that cause significant risk to human health

 For more information refer to Foundation for environmental protection - Fire and rescue services acts and orders.

 Under the following regulations, it is an offence to cause or knowingly permit the release of pollution to ground or surface waters.
 Causing pollution must involve an active operation, or the failure to take action.
 To knowingly permit involves the failure to prevent pollution, where there is knowledge of it occurring.
 In Northern Ireland there is no differentiation between a person committing an offence, knowingly or otherwise.

 These offences apply unless the release is allowed by an environmental permit or exemption under: